nicusX/k8s-terraform-ansible-sample/README.md

 Before running Terraform, you MUST set some variables defining the environment.

-- `default_keypair_name`: AWS KeyPair name for all instances.
-The KeyPair must be already loaded in AWS (mandatory)
+- `default_keypair_name`: AWS key-pair name for all instances.
+The key-Pair must be already loaded in AWS (mandatory)
 - `control_cidr`: The CIDR of your IP.
 All instances will accept only traffic from this address only.
 Note this is a CIDR, not a single IP. e.g. `123.45.67.89/32` (mandatory)
 - `vpc_name`: VPC Name.
 Must be unique in the AWS Account (Default: "kubernetes")
 - `elb_name`: ELB Name for Kubernetes API.
 Can only contain characters valid for DNS names.
 Must be unique in the AWS Account (Default: "kubernetes")